sylvainwhite/sylvain-white-dev/pages/javascript.md

 * ES6: 2015 - also known as ES2015

 #### Module systems
-* There were no module system in EcmaScript before ES6
+* There was no module system in EcmaScript before ES6
 * Developers created the CommonJS module system specifications
     * It was initially designed to be used in server-side JavaScript not in browsers
     * It has been implemented in Node.js but not completely